AD ALTA

 3. BEARDSLEY, Grace H. The Negro in Greek and Roman

-Civilization: A Study of the Ethiopian Type
+Civilization: A Study of the Ethiopian Type.
+New York: Russell

 & Russell, 1967, 145 p.